mohammadzaman3100/Mohammad-Zaman-/README.md

 * Very keen about learning and developing projects

-* Allway looking for a team or an organization where I can learn and develop new projects
+* Always looking for a team or an organisations where I can learn and develop new projects

 * Currently at university and am in Final year.